biomekanika/yasm-servermonitor/README.md

 ## Introduction
 This project does not claim to be a full-featured application or server monitoring solution.
 There are far more feature-rich tools out there.
 But instead, this is just a personal excercise in Python and Flask application development.
 (And I wanted something quick and dirty to check my home lab servers from a small screen or phone.)

-> If you find this project useful, feel free to use it (under MIT license) and maybe even help to improve it by giving me feedback or contributing code.
+> NOTE: If you find this project useful, feel free to use it (under [MIT license](https://github.com/biomekanika/yasm-servermonitor/blob/master/LICENSE)) and maybe even help to improve it by giving me feedback or contributing code.
 Thanks! :)

 ### How It Works
 YASM Server Monitor relies primarily on sending ICMP Ping requests to check for host availability.
 As such, target hosts that specifically block ping requests will show as unreachable.